 Give Back Box is a vendor that partners with online retailers to reuse cardboard boxes for shipping donations.
 You simply use any boxes you have at home to pack your old items that you want to donate (i.e. children toys) then apply the free shipping labels they provide you.
 The donation will be mailed to one of the charities participating in their program.

 There you have it, those are all places where you may donate the used kids’ toys you don’t want anymore.
 That’s better than letting those unwanted items accumulate in your house or throwing them in the garbage bin.
 You will reduce waste at home while giving away toys which will improve the lives of needy children and families.

 When it comes to the donation method, you may choose to do a drop off, schedule a free pickup or even mail the toys directly using prepaid shipping labels.

 It’s important to make sure the toys are not damaged or broken in any way before you decide to donate them.
 Basically, they should be in an excellent condition without any clear signs of wear.

 Remember also to contact the organization before you go to their location with a box of toys.
 You don’t want your donation to get rejected for any reason and your time wasted as a result.

-In case you can afford paying for shipping, you can always send the toys directly to one of the countless organizations that accept donations by mail (including the ones mentioned in this article).
+In case you can afford paying for shipping, you can always send the toys directly to one of the countless organizations that accept donations by mail.